dgreen/dgreen.github.io/_posts/2021-12-31-staying-with-evernote.md

   - productivity
 tags:
   - "#evernote"
-excerpt: Staying with Evernote 10 -- it is good enougb
+excerpt: Staying with Evernote 10 -- it is good enough
 ---
 ### In the (my) beginning